Envelope model for laser wakefield acceleration

 Reducing the effects of Numerical Cherenkov Radiation

-Action: Run a new simulation, changing the variable use_BTIS3_interpolation before the Main block to True.
+Action: Run the same simulation again in a new folder, changing the variable use_BTIS3_interpolation before the Main block to True.
 Note how this changes the pusher to "ponderomotive_borisBTIS3" and adds some fields to the Probes in the namelist.
 Check how the electron beam shape changes:

 S.Probe.Probe1("-Rho",units=["um","pC/cm^3"]).slide(figure=2, vmin=0.,vmax=1.5e12)